Clinicians with Child & Adolescent Specialties

 Tony Apolczer

-Tony Apolczer (MA, LPC) received his Master’s degree in Clinical Mental Health Counseling from Trevecca Nazarene University.
+Tony Apolczer (MA, LPCC) received his Master’s degree in Clinical Mental Health Counseling from Trevecca Nazarene University.
 Born and raised in Cleveland, Ohio, Tony moved to Nashville, Tennessee in 2017 to pursue a Bachelor of Science degree in Psychology at Trevecca.
 Tony was drawn to the counseling field because of the positive experiences he has had pursuing this work as a client himself.
 He is passionate about mental health, self-care, and helping his clients become the very best version of themselves.
 He is also an avid musician and sees the value of having an outlet for creativity and self-expression.
 Tony seeks to provide a compassionate, empathetic environment for individuals from all walks of life.
 He utilizes a variety of evidence-based and trauma-informed treatment interventions to facilitate healing and help clients achieve therapeutic goals.

 Laura Bobrowski

-Laura Bobrowski (MA, LPC) received her Graduate degree in Clinical Mental Health Counseling from Ashland Theological Seminary in Ashland, Ohio.
+Laura Bobrowski (MA, LPCC) received her Graduate degree in Clinical Mental Health Counseling from Ashland Theological Seminary in Ashland, Ohio.
 She has worked with a variety of populations including adults, teenagers, and couples.
 In her work with clients, she has provided care for people who have depression, anxiety, panic, bipolar, PTSD, trauma, abuse, grief and bereavement, caregiver burnout, and relationship difficulties.
 Laura completed training in EMDR therapy with the Institute of Creative Mindfulness and utilizes this approach to address trauma across the lifespan.
 Laura seeks to create a supportive environment where she empowers clients to achieve their maximum wellness.

 Lizzy Lohnes